sethbarrett50/PoliGraphM1/README.md

 ## System Requirements

-We have tested all the code in this repository on a server with the following configuration:
+I am currently testing all the code in this repository on a M1 Macbook with the following configuration:
-- CPU: Intel Xeon Silver 4316 (2 sockets x 20 cores x 2 threads)
+- CPU: M1 Max
-- Memory: 512 GiB
+- Memory: 64 GiB
-- GPU: NVIDIA RTX A5000 (24 GiB of video memory)
-- OS: Debian GNU/Linux 11 (bullseye)
+- OS: macOS Sonoma 14.6

-A Linux server with 32 GiB of memory, 20 GiB of free disk space (after installing conda), and a similar NVIDIA GPU should suffice to run everything.
-A GPU is required to enable hardware acceleration for [transformer-based NLP models](https://spacy.io/usage/embeddings-transformers).
-Note that PoliGraph-er can run without a GPU, but the performance would be significantly lower.

 ## PoliGraph-er